amha19/react-router-cocktails-api/README.md

 # Cocktails Api App

-This app fetches cocktails Api displays detailed information about a selected drink.
+This app fetches cocktails Api and displays detailed information about a selected drink.

 ## Tech/Stack